GRANTS GAM cluster icon

 Equipment: Property that has a useful life expectancy of more than one year and is not expected to be significantly depleted in use.
 See also the Allowable costs section of this manual.

-eLINK: An online database for grantees to apply for grants, enter work plans, and submit progress reports.
+eLINK: A web-based system for grantees to apply for grants, enter work plans, and submit progress reports.
 This system allows BWSR to track progress on the use of state funds distributed to our partners through competitive and non-competitive processes.

 Executed Date: The date of the last signature by all parties on an agreement.
 Except when provided by the individual grant program policy, work may not begin under the grant agreement until it is fully executed.